KeyWarden/Project-5-Productivity-Planner-Resubmission/TESTING_FRONT_END.md

 The Automated Testing includes all the testing that is carried out by a program, like W3C HTML validation.

+Remember to mention eslint testing went well, with 1 exception, GroupTaskTitle has eslint say that task is not reused when it seems to be.
+No actual problems occur in spite of this message, but it is worth mentioning.

 ###  W3C Validator

+Remember to mention that there was 1 error found during validation that could not be fixed.
+It was done because it was suggested on the internet that it could resolve the problem I had, and did seem to do so, so I do not have the time left to figure out how to resolve that without potentially breaking my app's appearance, but I do acknowledge it regardless.
+All other cases were fine.

 👩🏻‍💻 View an example of a completed W3C HTML & CSS validation section [here](https://github.com/kera-cudmore/TheQuizArms/blob/main/TESTING.md#W3C-Validator)